Collinformatics/MOCHA/README.md

 This is also how to handle the previouly mentioned Server Related Issue.

+The commands you enter into the terminal will depend upon your OS:

 - MacOS:

     List open files on port 5000: